2022 UK Championship: Fourth qualification round

+Main stage

 First round

 The first round was played from 12 to 15 November.
 On the opening day, defending champion Zhao faced world number 47 Craigie.
 The scores were tied at 2–2 at the mid-session interval, but Craigie won four consecutive frames, finishing with a break of 104, to clinch a 6–2 victory.
 It was the first time Craigie had reached the last-16 stage of any Triple Crown event.
 Zhao commented that the pressure of his first title defence had affected his play.
 Mark Allen faced his Northern Irish compatriot Jordan Brown, the first time the two had played each other in a professional tournament.
 Brown won the first two frames, but Allen made two centuries as he won five of the next six, and went on to clinch a 6–4 victory.
 In all, the players made two centuries and six more half-centuries in the ten frames played.
 Allen commented that he had not looked forward to the match as he had known his good friend Brown since they were 12 years old.

 Ryan Day, winner of the previous month's British Open, faced White, who received a standing ovation as he entered the arena.
 White later called the audience's reaction "magical" and "mind-blowing".
 Day won the first two frames, but White took the third with a half-century.
 Day then won three consecutive frames, making centuries of 127 and 105, and went on to win the match 6–2.
 Facing Selt, Kyren Wilson made two century breaks as he moved into a 5–0 lead.
 Selt made half-centuries in each of the next three frames, before Wilson wrapped up a 6–3 win with a 74 break in frame nine.
 Wilson praised the venue, saying that "the event feels very classy now" and that "the UK Championship deserves this".